PremiseWP/premise-portfolio/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Simplified templates for portfolio loop and single post.
+* Added ability to filter portfolio items by category passing a param `cat` - can be a string of category names or ids sepatated by commas.

 = 1.1.0 =
 * Add tags and categories to Portfolio Items CPT & single template
 * Fix 404 error for Portfolio Items CPT